lucasejones/Authentication-Project/README.md

 4. ### ~~Store user data in a database instead of a JSON config~~

 Done!
 Used sqlite3 to locally store and retrieve all user data.
 For posterity, all the JSON logic can be found in the sqlite-and-config branch.

-5. ### Implement 2-factor authentication

-6. ### Create some sort of non-bad UI

-7. ### Add some actual functionality that's worth having an account and logging in for. consider using an api to grab some information and display it in your new UI as one way to achieve this.